 Vegan food brands

-Veganism is very popular now, there is a myriad of vegan and plant-based recipes to cook out there, and finding brands that fit your requirement is also becoming easier.
+Veganism is very popular now, there is a myriad of vegan and plant-based recipes to cook out there, and finding brands that fit your requirements is also becoming easier.
 For example, one of the biggest food items that some vegans find hard to keep balance in their protein intake.
 Sure, you can take vitamins and protein powder, but they have to be vegan.

 Fortunately, there are more options nowadays and solutions.
-For example, when you make a smoothie, you can use substitutes for protein powder in a smoothie or use soy meat when making bolognese pasta for dinner.
+For example, when you make a smoothie, you can use substitutes for protein powder in a smoothie or soy meat when making bolognese pasta for dinner.
 There’s now vegan butter and vegan milk made of soy, almond, and even other nuts or seeds.

 If you need to freeze specific vegan food, make sure to store your vegan foods in sustainable freezers and pantry containers if you have them.

 - Aduna – superfood powders such as cacao, hibiscus, baobab

 - Daiya – from salad dressing to pasta sauces